 If you’re anything like me, I’m always on the hunt for some good mid century furniture.
 But if you buy it retail, it’s usually pretty pricey.
 So I’ve always got my eye on craigslist and thrift stores for those hidden gems.
 One thing a lot of them have in common though is scratched up veneer.
 And I’ve definitely passed up a bunch of pieces because I wasn’t sure how I could fix it.
 But it’s really not as scary as it looks.
-So let’s chat about How to Refinish a Mid Century Veneer Dresser.

 Before I get into it I need to apologize because I was a terrible blogger and forgot to take before pics.
 I tried emailing the girl I originally bought it from but she only had one awful blurry iphone photo that wasn’t even worth sharing.
 I did manage to get a before shot of the legs so humor me and imagine the rest of the dresser looking similar to this.
+There were a lot of scratches and dents and it was just in overall not great shape.

 Our new bedroom is massive, with an awesome walk in closet, but we still needed a dresser for some of our other clothes.
 This gave me the motivation I needed to finally get to work on this guy.

 Wash down your dresser with a damp rag to remove any gross dirt.
 I usually use a wet paper towel first and then once it’s dry I’ll use a clorox wipe to remove any left over residue.
+I suggest working on this project outside or somewhere that has good ventilation.

 Sand!
 You’ll want to check the thickness of your veneer before you start so you have an idea of what grit sandpaper to use.
 If your veneer is really thin, I would stick to a medium or even fine grit sandpaper.
 The veneer on this piece was super thin, and I used a medium grit and the sanding went SO quickly.
+You’ll be surprised how fast it comes off once you get started.

 That’s always part of what scares me the most when I see pieces like this that need refinishing.
 If the veneer is really thick, sanding can take a super long time.
 Luckily I got this whole thing sanded in about a half hour.